skypjack/entt/docs/md/core.md

 * A fully customized identifier generation policy (based for example on enum classes or preprocessing steps) may represent yet another option.

-These are just some examples of possible approaches to the problem but there are many others.
+These are just some examples of possible approaches to the problem, but there are many others.
 As already mentioned above, since users have full control over their types, this problem is in any case easy to solve and should not worry too much.<br/>